Current-induced near-field radiative energy, linear-momentum, and angular-momentum transfer: Numerical Results

 Finally, we consider the scenario where the temperature of the particle differs from that of the graphene.
-Figure~\ref{fig4}(a-b) shows the dependence of net energy transfer and lateral force on the NaCl particle with a radius of $R=40\,$nm at various temperatures of the graphene, while the temperature of the particle remains at $300\,$K. Interestingly, the energy transfer from the graphene to the NaCl particle increases by three orders of magnitude.
-To explain this, we calculate both the forward and backward SPPs that contribute to the energy and momentum transfer from the graphene to the particle in the case of $T_e{>}T_p$.
-The numerical results are presented in Fig.~\ref{fig4}(c,d).
-From Fig.~\ref{fig4}(c), we observe that the energy transfer for photons with opposite momentum has the same sign, which is completely different from the case when the temperatures are equal.
-Therefore, the energy transfer is greatly enhanced when a temperature difference is introduced.
-In contrast, we observe that the photons with $q_x{>}0$ and $q_x{<}0$ make positive and negative contributions to the force, respectively.
-By summing up the contributions from all photons, we find that the force experienced by the particle does not differ significantly from that in the equal temperature case.
-As a result, the temperature difference has minimal impact on the lateral force while significantly enhancing the net power transfer between the graphene and the particle.
+Figures~\ref{fig4}(a) and ~\ref{fig4}(b) show the dependence of net energy transfer and lateral force on the NaCl particle at various temperatures of the graphene.
+The nanoparticle temperature is at $300\,$K. Notably, the energy transfer from the graphene to the nanoparticle increases by three orders of magnitude.
+To explain this, we calculate the contributions from both the forward and backward SPPs at $T_e{>}T_p$ [see Figs.~\ref{fig4}(c) and (d)].
+It can be seen from Fig.~\ref{fig4}(c) that the energy transfer for photons with opposite momentum has the same sign, which is completely different from the case in the absence of a temperature difference.
+This means that the contribution from the temperature difference dominates over that from the electric current.
+Therefore, the energy transfer is greatly enhanced in the presence of a temperature difference.
+In contrast, the photons with $q_x{>}0$ and $q_x{<}0$ make positive and negative contributions to the force, respectively.
+We find that the force experienced by the particle does not differ significantly from that without a temperature difference.
+The torque has similar behavior as the force.
+Thus, the temperature difference has a marginal impact on the lateral force and torque while significantly enhancing the net power transfer with $T_e{>}T_p$.